iotaledger/integration-services/api/USAGE.md

 ### 6. Revoke verifiable credential

-A verifiable credential can be revoked so it is no more verified, a reason therefor could be: A person left the organization or a device broke and got removed by the organization.
+A verifiable credential can be revoked so it is no more verified, a reason therefore could be: A person left the organization or a device broke and got removed by the organization.
 To revoke the credential the following api must be called via POST:

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/revoke-verification

-The body of the request contains the `subjectId` which is the userId of the user which credential shall be revoked furthermore the signature of the credential must be part as the `signatureValue` field to identify the verifiable credential which needs to be revoked.
+The body of the request contains the `subjectId` which is the userId of the user which credential shall be revoked.
+Furthermore the signature of the credential must be part as the `signatureValue` field to identify the verifiable credential which needs to be revoked.

 ```
 {